 Whether you’re a small business owner looking for a big shake-up in your business or you simply feel it’s time to take another look at your objectives, here are some tips for setting goals and objectives for your small business.

-It’s easy to have a rough idea of what you’d ultimately like to achieve, but unless you understand the current state of your business, you may not have a complete understanding of what opportunities (and threats!) are out there.
+It’s easy to have a rough idea of what you’d ultimately like to achieve, but unless you understand the current state of your business, you may not fully appreciate the opportunities (and threats!) that are out there.
 Try carrying out a SWOT analysis of your business to understand what its strengths and weaknesses are.
 Then you can make an even better decision about what your business objectives should really be.

 Setting goals can be a great way to motivate you and focus your efforts, but if you’re only looking at whether you achieved them or not, you may be losing out.
 This article from Inc explains how people can often feel like they’ve failed if they don’t complete a goal they’ve set, even if they’ve made huge strides towards it.
-The article suggests that instead of just setting a target, you may want to focus on the systems you put in place to help drive your work forwards, as well as tracking the progress you’re making towards your long-term goals and objectives.
+The article suggests that instead of only setting a target, you may want to focus on the systems you put in place to help drive your work forwards, as well as tracking the progress you’re making towards your long-term goals and objectives.